What Happens to Your Body When You Don't Eat Fruits & Veggies

 A bowl of cereal for breakfast, a turkey sandwich and chips for lunch, some pasta or chicken and rice for dinner… that's the norm for many Americans.
 But when you rely mostly on proteins, packaged foods, and grains to fill your meals—and only view fruits and veggies as optional toppings or sides—you're doing your body a scary disservice.

-Not only are fruits and vegetables delicious, countless studies concur that eating the rainbow of veggies and fruits can help you lose weight, stay healthier, and fight off disease.
+Not only are fruits and vegetables delicious, but countless studies concur that eating the rainbow of veggies and fruits can help you lose weight, stay healthier, and fight off disease.
 Read on to find out what happens to your body when you're not loading up on ROYGBIV-infused wholesome goodness.
 And once your motivation has kicked in to hit the produce aisle, consider reaching for these 20 Fruits and Veggies That Fill You Up!

-"Without any fruits or vegetables in your diet, you are likely to fall short of your daily fiber needs," says Erin Palinski-Wade, RD, CDE author of Belly Fat Diet For Dummies.
+"Without any fruits or vegetables in your diet, you are likely to fall short of your daily fiber needs," says registered dietitian Erin Palinski-Wade, RD, CDE author of Belly Fat Diet For Dummies.
 Fiber helps to regulate appetite and blood sugar levels, reduces cholesterol, and promotes a healthy digestive system.
 "When you lack dietary fiber, you are more at risk of obesity, heart disease, and even certain cancers," she says.

 You may not read much about it, but vitamin K is key for keeping you healthy.
 "Vitamin K is critical for blood clotting and bone metabolism," says Hever.
 "The ideal sources of vitamin K are dark green vegetables.
-Not only do dark green veggies provide this key nutrient, they are also overflowing with thousands of protective compounds that support optimal health."
+Not only do dark green veggies provide this key nutrient, but they are also overflowing with thousands of protective compounds that support optimal health."

 Eating fruits and vegetables is key to reducing calorie consumption. "[Eating fruits and vegetables] offset your calorie intake," says Palinski-Wade.
 "Vegetables and fruits are rich in fiber and high in volume with few calories.
 Without fruits and vegetables in your diet, you will most likely be consuming foods smaller in volume and higher in calories, leading to a lack of satiety or an excessive intake of overall calories.
 The more fruits and vegetables you eat, the more likely you are to have a healthier body weight and a smaller waist circumference."
 If you're looking to consume less calories, then try out these 36 Ways to Cut 50 Calories or More!

-"A vitamin C deficiency will eventually lead to weakness, irritability, and fatigue," advises Lewis. " In the worst case scenario, Vitamin C deficiency can cause scurvy, which leads to swollen and bleeding gums, swelling in the body, and inability to heal wounds!"
+"A vitamin C deficiency will eventually lead to weakness, irritability, and fatigue," advises Lewis. " In the worst-case scenario, Vitamin C deficiency can cause scurvy, which leads to swollen and bleeding gums, swelling in the body, and inability to heal wounds!"